micmejia/bible-dump/NKJV/Mark/Mark 12.md

 But concerning the dead, that they rise, have you not read in the book of Moses, in the _burning_ bush _passage,_ how God spoke to him, saying, 'I _am_ the God of Abraham, the God of Isaac, and the God of Jacob'?

 ###### 27
 He is not the God of the dead, but the God of the living.
-You are therefore greatly [^h]mistaken." ## The Scribes: Which Is the First Commandment of All?
+You are therefore greatly mistaken." ## The Scribes: Which Is the First Commandment of All?

 ###### 28
-Then one of the scribes came, and having heard them reasoning together, [^i]perceiving that He had answered them well, asked Him, "Which is the [^j]first commandment of all?"
+Then one of the scribes came, and having heard them reasoning together, perceiving that He had answered them well, asked Him, "Which is the first commandment of all?"

 ###### 29
-Jesus answered him, "The [^k]first of all the commandments _is:_ 'Hear, O Israel, the Lord our God, the Lord is one.
+Jesus answered him, "The first of all the commandments _is:_ 'Hear, O Israel, the Lord our God, the Lord is one.

 ###### 30
-And you shall love the Lord your God with all your heart, with all your soul, with all your mind, and with all your strength.' [^l]This _is_ the first commandment.
+And you shall love the Lord your God with all your heart, with all your soul, with all your mind, and with all your strength.'
+This _is_ the first commandment.

 ###### 31
 And the second, like _it, is_ this: 'You shall love your neighbor as yourself.'
 There is no other commandment greater than these."